thedevdojo/static/README.md

 http://localhost:3000/contact/form
 ```

-Page-based routing makes it super easy to edit and view the files responsible for each route.
-If you want to modify the content of the "About" page, for instance, you'd simply navigate to about.html within the pages directory.
-Similarly, to update the contact form, you'd go to the form subdirectory and edit its index.html.

-Moreover, adding a new route is as straightforward as adding a new file or folder to the pages directory.
-No complicated configurations or route definitions required!
-This approach streamlines web development, ensuring that the file structure intuitively mirrors the website's navigation.
-It's simplicity and organization rolled into one, making your web development process efficient and hassle-free.
+Adding a new route is as straightforward as adding a new file or folder to the `pages` directory.

 ### 2. Layouts